neondatabase/website/content/guides/next-upload-aws-s3.md

   ```
 </CodeTabs>

-The code above defines a POST endpoint, which first, validates the presence of `DATABASE_URL` environment variable.
+The code above defines a POST endpoint, which first validates the presence of `DATABASE_URL` environment variable.
 Further, it creates a table named `user` if it does not exist, and inserts the record for a user named `rishi` with the object URL.

 Now, let's move on to learning how to call these APIs programtically in the front-end built with React.